luveti/kconfig-vscode/README.md

 # kconfig syntax highlighting

 This extension provides syntax highlighting for the kbuild kconfig language.
-This is used for linux kernel and Buildroot configuration files (.config and .in respectively).
+This is used for linux kernel (.config) and Buildroot (.in and .in.host) configuration files.

 For more info on kconfig see: https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt